ElliotEserin/Portfolio/index.md

 # About me

-Hi, I'm Elliot Eserin, a college student at Lewes College, in my second year doing a Level 3 UAL in Software and Game Design.
-I am and want to be a programmer, currently specialising in C# and Unity3D.
-I have several years experience in Game Design and programming and have had the opportunity to work on both personal and group projects.
+Hi, I'm Elliot Eserin, a student at Lewes College.
+I have just finished my second year doing a Level 3 UAL in Software and Game Design.
+I want to work as a programmer/developer and I specialise in C# and Unity3D.
+I have several years of experience in Game Design and programming and have had the opportunity to work on both personal and group projects.
+I have also developed a mobile app for my college using the Flutter SDK and Dart programming language.

 I also code all the time as a hobby!

-I also have some experience playing and composing music - as I play the piano - as well as some very basic artistic and 3D modelling skills.
-I have also experimented in other languages such as JavaScript, Python and C++ as well as HTML and CSS but I mostly code in C# for personal projects.
+I also have some experience playing and composing music, as well as some very basic artistic and 3D modeling skills.
+I have also experimented in other programming languages such as Dart, JavaScript, Python, and C++ as well as HTML and CSS but I mostly code in C# for personal projects.
 I haven't ever really developed anything more than console applications in other programming languages but I am more than eager to learn more or extend my knowledge on them.

-I really want to work as a programmer making games.
-I don't really have much of a preference between working in a small or large team but my dream job would be working in a group to make games!

-Ever since I've learned about programming and game development I have been really in love with it - whether that was building terrible games in Scratch or writing text adventures in Python, and now making games in Unity, I have loved the problem solving and creativity that it brings and I find a lot of satisfaction out of making programs (especially ones that work!) and imagining what I'll be able to do with whatever new information I have learned.
+Ever since I've learned about programming and game development I have been really in love with it - whether that was building terrible games in Scratch or writing text adventures in Python, and now making games in Unity, I have loved the problem solving and creativity that it brings and I find a lot of satisfaction out of making programs and imagining what I'll be able to do with whatever new information I have learned.
-Who needs to sleep at night when you have code to figure out...

 <hr>